FAQ

 Check your device.

 Is it plugged in?
 Have you restarted it lately?
 Is your connection strong and stable?
 Are you on a VPN?
-Are you running a bunch of apps?Check Skype.
+Are you running a bunch of apps?Check Zoom.

-Do you have Skype installed?
-Is Skype running?
+Do you have the Zoom app installed?
+Is it up and running?
 Are you logged in?
 Are you set to available?
-Am I on your contact list?
 Are your settings correct?Check your video.

 Is your camera covered?
 Is your camera on?
 Is it dark in your room?
 Is your back to a window?
 Are you well lit?
 Does your framing show your face, your hands, and all of your guitar?
 Will I be able to see you clearly?Check your audio.